 Chaplin wrote, directed, produced, edited, starred in, and composed the music for most of his films.
 He was a perfectionist, and his financial independence enabled him to spend years on the development and production of a picture.

 Chaplin’s filmmaking style was distinctive and influential.
-He was known for his mastery of physical comedy, his ability to convey complex emotions without dialogue, and his use of the Tramp character to explore themes of poverty, social class, and human resilience.
+He had a special mastery of physical comedy, a very risky art form.
+Chaplin had the rare ability to convey complex emotions without dialoguse.
+He used the Tramp character to explore themes of poverty, social class, and human resilience.
 His films often contained elements of social and political commentary, reflecting his personal views and experiences.

-In 1972, he was bestowed with an Honorary Academy Award for his immense impact on elevating motion pictures to the status of an art form.
-Even today, his contributions are widely revered, with films like The Gold Rush, City Lights, Modern Times, and The Great Dictator frequently cited among the finest ever made.
+In 1972, he was bestowed with an Honorary Academy Award for his immense impact on cinema.
+He was one of the few who elevated the motion pictures to the status of an art form.
+Even today, his contributions are widely revered.
+His films like The Gold Rush, City Lights, Modern Times, and The Great Dictator frequently cited among the finest ever made.

 Let us strive for the impossible.
 The great achievements throughout history have been the conquest of what seemed the impossible.